pingcap/tidb-operator/docs/CONTRIBUTING.md

 #### Run unit tests

-Before run your code in a real kubernetes cluster, you should make sure all unit tests pass.
+Before running your code in a real Kubernetes cluster, make sure it passes all unit tests.

 ```sh
 $ make test